dthomas601/fuzzing_tutorial/2_Fuzzing_Tools/AFL/README.md

 ![image](https://github.com/dthomas601/fuzzing_tutorial/blob/main/images/afl_dashboard.PNG)

-At the top of the image, the tool specifies the version of AFL that is running and the file that is currently being test.
+At the top of the image, the tool specifies the version of AFL that is running and the file that is currently being tested.

 ##### Processing Time